Am0031/password-generator/README.md

   - A second step where the code continues to select random characters in a randomly selected string, until it reaches the desired password length
   - A third step where the obtained collection of characters is shuffled to ensure their distribution is sufficiently random

+The complete logic diagram can be found as a pdf file in the **assets** folder in the project's [github repository](https://github.com/Am0031/password-generator/tree/dev).

 This provided the foundation for the code structure and supported writing the pseudo-code and declaring the main functions.

 <details>